Estimate Time6 min

 Painting

 Fresh paint works wonders in bringing life to a house—both inside and outside.
 Be sure to use neutral colors that make the house more attractive to buyers, as opposed to your own tastes.
 Earth tones and nature-inspired colors have long-term appeal for the exterior.
-For interior, neutral and lighter shades are colors with the widest buyer appeal and most recommended by real estate agents.2
+For interior, neutral and lighter shades are more inviting and have the widest buyer appeal.1

 Landscaping